-->

 Physiotherapist:

-graduated in 1990 from Queen’s University with BSc.
+Graduated in 1990 from Queen’s University with BSc.
 PT and in 2000 with Master of Science in Rehabilitation.
 Also has Bachelor’s degree in Physical and Health Education, 1987.
 Has extensive experience with musculoskeletal and athletic injuries.
-Currently practices at St. Mary's of the Lake Hospital.
+Currently practices as an advanced practice physiotherapist at Hotel Dieu Hospital and works part time as a Bike Fitter and Bike Fit Educator.

 Educator:

-part time lecturer at Queen’s University School of Rehabilitation Therapy from 1995 to 2006.
+Assistant professor at Queen's University and part time lecturer at Queen’s University School of Rehabilitation Therapy from 1995 to 2006.
 Recipient of numerous teaching awards.
 Developed educational seminar on cycle positioning and treatment of cycling injuries in 2006.
 F.I.S.T. certified bike fitter and member of Serotta International Cycling Institute.
-Recently completed the Serotta's personalized fit class.
+Has completed Serotta’s personalized fit class and Serotta's Advanced Motion Capture Training..

 Athlete: